mosi-sol/live-contracts-s4/08- Armstrong Number/readme.md

 is an Armstrong number.

-> an armstrong number : 153
+> an armstrong number example : 153

 Enjoy!